kilipan/nasin-toki/README.md

 In toki pona, building sentences that are similar to relative clauses requires multiple sentences (often just two).
 We can do so by using the word `ni` to mark the word we want to describe further, and then postponing that further description until the end of the current sentence.
+(Putting the description before the rest of the sentence is also fine.)

 Examples:
 `jan ni li pona tawa mi: ona li mama e kasi` - "People who care for plants are good to me."